-Have you seen the trendy game that let’s you control your character to the finish line?
+Have you seen the trendy game that lets you control your character to the finish line?
 No it isn’t goat simulator, neither is it I am bread.
 It is happy wheels, a game that exhibits graphic violence in its gameplay.

 When indie games like goat simulator and I am bread spawned, no one knew that they’d be so popular.
 But today, they’re regarded as one of the greatest games ever made.
 Take a look at any YouTube channel dedicated to gaming and values the Let’s Play culture, you do see them trying one of this games out.
 Flappy birds and the like may have seen success, but they didn’t come close to building the “gaming community” we know on YouTube today.
 Now I know you’d be wondering which game broke that record.
-It’s none other than Happy Wheels, an iconic game that’s addictive yet filled with gory scenes.
+It’s none other than Happy Wheels, an iconic game that’s addictive despite featuring gory scenes.

 What’s Happy Wheels?

 At the front-end, we all known happy wheels as a ragdoll physics based game that was released in 2010, but its development started way back in 2006.
-It was originally intended as a project to pass free time, but “seeing” how developers where creating games with unrealistic rag-doll deaths, Jim Bonacci “decided” to correct that physics and that’s how Happy Wheels was born, bringing a unique near death experience that’d make your heart jump.
+It was originally intended as a project to pass free time, but “seeing” how developers where creating games with unrealistic rag-doll deaths, Jim Bonacci “decided” to correct that physics and that’s how Happy Wheels was born, bringing a unique near death experience that can make your heart jump.

 With up to 100 episodes, happy wheels features a ton of characters such as irresponsible dad & mom and the segway guy who uses different and sometimes unusual vechicles to traverse the game’s many levels.
 The main mission of the game differs in different episodes, but in most levels, the objectives will mostly be to reach the finish line safely or to collect tokens.